-Looking back, I see that my commitment to helping others expand their potential and live a full life was inspired by my work as a special education teacher.
-The love and courage the children showed made me passionate about the importance of finding worth and value in life, regardless of one’s circumstances.
-After 11 years in this field, I embarked on an in‐depth exploration of the mind, body, and spirit, discovering how to replace feelings of separation, loss, depression, and anxiety with a peaceful mind and satisfying relationships.
+My commitment to helping others expand their potential and live a full life was inspired by my work as a special education teacher.
+The love and courage the children embodied made me passionate about the importance of finding worth and value in life, regardless of one’s circumstances.
+After 11 years in this field, I embarked on an in‐depth exploration of mind, body, and spirit, discovering how to replace feelings of separation, loss, depression, and anxiety with a peaceful mind and satisfying relationships.

 In addition to my private practice, I worked as a therapist with the Boulder Employee Assistance Program and at the Jefferson Center for Mental Health in Littleton.
 I also served as an adjunct instructor at the University of Colorado and University of Northern Colorado, where I taught classes in communication, family dynamics, and innovative learning theory.

-Although I’ve been trained in numerous methodologies, the approach I use is based on your needs and concerns.
+Although I’ve been trained in numerous methodologies, my approach is based on your individual needs and concerns.

 - Cognitive Behavioral Therapy

-- Bereavement/Grief Counseling, Hospice
+- Bereavement/Grief Counseling & Hospice

-- Imagery/Relaxation, Hypnotherapy Techniques
+- Imagery/Relaxation Techniques

 Everyone is different.
 I treat each of my clients as a unique individual rather than categorizing or stereotyping them.
 I take into consideration ethnicity, gender, sexual orientation, and religious differences.